lukemoore66/csmod/README.md

 ## Getting Started

-Click the 'Releases' button above, download the latest version, then unzip everything to a folder of your choice and run cs.ps1 in a PowerShell window.
+Click the 'Releases' button, download the latest version, then unzip everything to a folder of your choice and run cs.ps1 in a PowerShell prompt.
 You may require [7-zip](https://www.7-zip.org/)

 Typical usage looks like this: